- Current Protocols in Bioinformatics

 Unit 13.8 Using the Proteomics Identifications Database (PRIDE)

-Unit 13.9 Using GFS to Identify Encoding Genomic Loci from Protein Mass Spectral Data
+Unit 13.9 Using GFS to Identify Encoding Genomic Loci from Protein Mass Spectral Data./Chapter 14 Cheminformatics:

 Unit 14.10 Metabolomic Data Processing, Analysis, and Interpretation Using MetaboAnalyst